ICIJ/datashare-devenv/README.md

-# Devenv for Datashare
+# Devenv for Dataconnect

-The goal of this repository is to provide a dockerized environment for [datashare](https://github.com/ICIJ/datashare) development and tests.
+The goal of this repository is to provide a dockerized environment for the dataconnect project for development and tests.

-It provides a docker container with :
+It provides two docker containers

+## Datashare devenv

+it contains :

 - nodejs environment for the frontend
 - java JDK and maven for the backend